CSC Mentoring Programme

 The CSC’s Mentoring Programme connects Commonwealth Scholars and Alumni to support knowledge and skills development and a practical understanding of how these can be implemented post-scholarship to achieve development impact.

-Since 2019, over 650 Commonwealth Scholars and Alumni have participated in the programme.
-Participants have been paired with someone from their home country, home country region, or another Commonwealth country.
+Since 2019, over 1200 Commonwealth Scholars and Alumni have participated in the programme.
+Mentees and Mentors can choose to be paired by their home country, region, or any Commonwealth country.

 Why take part?